9 Patio Garden Ideas for a Small Yard

 Use hanging planters

 If you don't have a lot of patio space, but you want to add a splash of color and plant life, you can use hanging planters to liven up your patio.
-If you have an overhanging roof or a pergola, you can hang planters from the top to create a warm and welcoming space.
-If you have a canopy set up in your backyard, consider small hanging planters from the corners of the structure.
+Even just picking a few corners here and there will let you create a more inviting atmosphere.

 Create dimensions with various size planters